 The Supervised Release Program reduces the number of people held in jail simply because they cannot afford bail.

-The Center for Court Innovation has been offering supervised release through Brooklyn Justice Initiatives since 2014.
-In 2016, the program was expanded city-wide with the Center responsible for implementation in the Bronx and Staten Island.
-Each year, the Center provides approximately 1900 people with an alternative to pretrial detention.
+The Center for Court Innovation began offering Supervised Release through Brooklyn Justice Initiatives in 2014.
+In 2016, the program was expanded citywide, with the Center now also responsible for implementation in the Bronx and Staten Island.
+At the time, the program primarily served individuals charged with misdemeanor and nonviolent felony offenses.
+In late 2019, it was expanded under statewide bail reform to serve individuals charged with any offense.
+In previous years, the Center has provided more than 2,000 people with an alternative to pretrial detention.

 Supervision consists of in-person meetings and phone call check-ins ranging in frequency from once a month to once a week.
-The level of supervision is assigned to participants based on their probability of committing a new offense while awaiting trial.
+The level of supervision is assigned to participants based on their probability of returning to court and whether the charged offense is eligible for bail under New York’s bail statute.
 Each participant receives a supervision schedule from their social worker.
-Social workers then schedule face-to-face and phone/electronic contact appointments, and also make voluntary referrals to community-based services (such as vocational/employment services, mental health, substance abuse, and educational services).
+Social workers then schedule face-to-face and phone/electronic contact appointments and make voluntary referrals to community-based services (such as vocational/employment, mental health, substance use, and educational services).